 A distinctive aspect of student life at MIC is the emphasis placed on providing students with a range of supports and opportunities that correspond to their individual and diverse needs, enabling them to enjoy a rich and rounded learning experience.
 As Ireland’s largest Catholic college, MIC is known as a caring institution, which places students at the centre of all of its activities.
 It provides the academic, physical and social environment in which not only learning but also personal development are encouraged and facilitated.
 Take a look at our campus here.

 Academic programmes: Undergraduate and Postgraduate

-Mary Immaculate College offers the following 4-year, undergraduate honors degree programs: Bachelor of Arts; Bachelor of Education or Bachelor of Arts in Early Childhood Care & Education.
+Mary Immaculate College offers the following 4-year, undergraduate honours degree programs: Bachelor of Arts; Bachelor of Education or Bachelor of Arts in Early Childhood Care & Education.

 MIC offers taught postgraduate programmes in Education and in the Arts.
 A range of postgraduate programs by research and thesis are also available, up to and including PhD level, in: Applied Linguistics; Education; English; French Studies; Gaeilge; Geography; German Studies; Irish Studies; History; Mathematics Media & Communication Studies; Music; Philosophy; Psychology and Theology & Religious Studies.

 MIC has a highly research-active faculty, over 82% of whom have PhDs (one of the highest ratios in the Republic of Ireland).
 Please click here to access the College Research Repository & Digital Archive, which contains academic publications, postgraduate theses and research archive collections.